wsq94317/SoftwareTechnologyGroup47/README.md

 ### Part A - Project Management (25%, Due Sunday 3th September)

 #### Submission Requirements
 This assignment must be submitted online via L@G under the assessment page.
 Only 1 submission per group is needed.
-Your submission should include;
+Your submission should include:
 - Project Plan.docx - A project plan document.
 You should use the provided template.
 - Software Design Document.docx - A software design document.
 You should use the provided template.
 - Gantt chart.xlsx - A separate Gantt chart (high resolution version).
 You should embed this in your project plan (as an image or other), but also provide the original file.